onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 Today’s fast paced world requires businesses to evolve rapidly in order to stay relevant and competitive.
-To a large degree VNFs, when used with the same control, orchestration, management and policy framework (e.g., OpenECOMP), will improve service development and composition.
+To a large degree VNFs, when used with the same control, orchestration, management and policy framework (e.g., ONAP), will improve service development and composition.
 VNFs should enable NCSPs to exploit recursive nesting of VNFs to acquire VNFs at the smallest appropriate granularity so that new VNFs and network services can be composed.
 The ETSI NFV Framework [9]_ envisages such